troglodytelabs/bookmARC/README.md

 ### 1. Text Segmentation

-- Books are split into fixed-length chunks (default: 10,000 characters)
+- Books are split into percentage-based chunks (default: 50 chunks per book)
 - Each chunk is assigned a sequential index

 ### 2. Preprocessing